apetro/less-iclas-more-better/README.md

 Contributor: Anyone who contributes a contribution that is included in the open source product.
 (See also: [Apache 2 license][] definition of "Contributor".)

-Contribution: Anything intentionally submitted for inclusion in the open souce product.
+Contribution: Anything intentionally submitted for inclusion in the open source product.
 (See also: [Apache 2 license][] definition of "Contribution".)

 ## Why do we care?